byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 - Two Secure Elements from two different manufacturers for added security
 - The ability to communicate via NFC

-In my opinion, the COLDCARD Q has only two drawbacks.
-Firstly, because of its many features, it's quite bulky, measuring almost 13 cm long and 8 cm wide, which is almost the size of a small smartphone.
+In my opinion, the COLDCARD Q has a few drawbacks.
+Firstly, the coldcard is not truly FOSS (Free and Open Source Software) unlike the [Foundation Passport](https://foundation.xyz/passport-core/).
+Secondly, because of its many features, it's quite bulky, measuring almost 13 cm long and 8 cm wide, which is almost the size of a small smartphone.
 It's also rather thick because of the battery compartment.
 If you're looking for a smaller, more mobile hardware wallet, the much more compact MK4 might be a better option.
-The second drawback is obviously the cost of the device, which is priced at USD 239.99 on the official website, i.e. USD 72 more than the MK4, which puts the Q in direct competition with premium hardware wallets like the Ledger Flex or Foundation's Passport.
+Another drawback is obviously the cost of the device, which is priced at USD 239.99 on the official website, i.e. USD 72 more than the MK4, which puts the Q in direct competition with premium hardware wallets like the Ledger Flex or Foundation's Passport.

 ![Image](/assets/img/coldcardq-guide-images/001.webp)